IntelRealSense/librealsense/tools/enumerate-devices/readme.md

 # rs-enumerate-devices Tool

 ## Goal
-`rs-enumerate-devices` tool is a console application providing information about connected devices.
+`rs-enumerate-devices` tool is a console application providing information about the connected devices.

 ## Usage
 After installing `librealsense` run ` rs-enumerate-devices` to launch the tool.